MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/caller-id-policies.md

 You manage caller ID policies by going to **Voice** > **Caller ID policies** in the Microsoft Teams admin center.
 You can use the global (Org-wide default) policy or create custom policies and assign them to users.
 Users in your organization will automatically get the global policy unless you create and assign a custom policy.

 You can edit the global policy or create and assign a custom policy.
 If a user is assigned a custom policy, that policy applies to the user.
 If a user isn't assigned a custom policy, the global policy applies to the user.
-After you edit the global policy or assign a policy, it can take up to 24 hours for changes to take effect.

 ## Create a custom caller ID policy